xiaoyuxie-vico/PyDimension/README.md

 ### Run the code online without installing softwares in your personal computers

-You can choose [Binder](https://mybinder.org/) to run this repository without installing any python packages in your personal computers.
-You can click this [link](https://mybinder.org/v2/gh/xiaoyuxie-vico/PyDimension/HEAD) to modify and run the code.
+You can use Binder to run this repository without having to install any Python packages on your personal computer.
+To do this, you can click on this link: https://mybinder.org/v2/gh/xiaoyuxie-vico/PyDimension/HEAD.

+Sometimes, you may encounter errors when deploying the code using Binder.
+If this happens, simply try running the link again and the issue is likely to be resolved.

+Additionally, please note that you will need to download the dataset into the dataset folder after you have successfully opened the repository in Binder.
+The dataset can be found in this Readme document.

 ## Getting started